-I’m sitting on a grey beanbag while my interviewers bounce up and down on inflatable animals.
-The young nerd on a pink dog and his superior, a little older, dressed in a grey suit and trainers, on a spotted cow with some kind of screen on its head.
+I’m sitting on a grey beanbag while my interviewers bounce up and down on inflatable rubber animals.
+The young nerd on a pink dog and his superior, a little older, dressed in a grey suit and trainers, on a spotted cow with a screen on its head.

 The Suit clears his throat.
 ‘It says in your medical records that you told your GP you stopped smoking aged forty-two and yet, two years later you told your insurance company that you stopped at thirty-eight.’

 ‘That must be a clerical error on the part of my GP.
-I did quit at thirty-eight.’
-I’m staying strong.
+I did quit at thirty-eight,’ I say, staying strong.

 ‘OK.’
 He turns towards the wall behind him.
 ‘Picture documentation,’ he says into the room.

-The white wall fills up with footage of me smoking, with dates in yellow robot font at the bottom of the picture.
+The white wall fills up with footage of me smoking, with dates in a futuristic font at the bottom of the picture.
 There I am puffing away in the kitchen, in the study with my feet in the window seat, in the garden at my friend Susan’s house.

 I’m a little hacked off.
 These were all smoking emergencies brought on by various, stressful events.
 I did stop at thirty-eight.

-But even I can see this isn’t looking good.
+But I can see this isn’t looking good.

 ‘We’re also concerned about a few other things,’ says The Suit, fiddling with the cow’s screen.
 ‘We have on record some derogative comments you made at a dinner party about technology and its influence on free debate and democracy.
 You said you give democracy a maximum of twenty years.’